YotaYota/notes/src/network/junos.md

 If device wants to send an Ethernet frame to many Recieving device it uses the broadcast address, known as `group addess` or `multicast MAC address`.

-#### Copper Wire

-4 twisted pairs, connected to an RJ45 connector.

 ### MAC - Media Access Control

 Uniquely defines a network interface (NIC) on the network.
+Assigned by hardware manufacturers.

 Hexadecimal